SoraMakes/Termux-Desktops/postmarketOS/issues.md

 ## ❌ login screen will never appear if user logs out (not session lock, logout)

-## ✅ external display does not list the correct resolution
+## ❌ external display does not list the correct resolution
 I could not select 1920x1080 for my FHD display.

-Solution: install xrandr (then reconnect display once)
+Currently unsolved, solution from openrc not working anymore

 ## ✅ ssh agent (with keypassxc)
 SSH Agent did not work here as I am used to. `eval $(ssh-agent -s)` runs the agent only for one terminal session without connection to other sessions.
 Just using `keychain` also did not fully work for me (not exactly sure anymore what the issue was, i think keepassxc was not working).